natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/class2-outline.md

 We'll cover the practical aspects and work through simple examples in class.

+## Class 2 Materials & Recording

+You can find the materials and recording for Class 2 here: [Link](https://1drv.ms/f/s!AhVxHmatz-M7jelRwZGyZihrAh0F_Q?e=cAVUZ0)

 ## Recommended Reading (Jurafsky & Martin)

 For more formal background and deeper reading, these topics are covered well in the Jurafsky & Martin "Speech and Language Processing" textbook (3rd Edition):